Code-Institute-Submissions/white-wedding/README.md

 index.html acts as the home page. portfolio.html has a collage of happy wedding pictures to get potential customers fired up. about.html provides information about the wedding planner and his/her background.
-Why he/she is the perfect person for the job. contact.html gives potential customers or collaborators the chance to contact the wedding planner via the site itself.
+Why he/she is the perfect person for the job. contact.html will give potential customers or collaborators the chance to contact the wedding planner via the site itself.

 ### Existing Features
+- Feature 1 - Navigation through the four pages.
+The navigation bar lets users navigate freely between the four pages and shows which is currently active through highlighting.
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
+- Feature 2 -
 - ...

 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.